zhaiyu-zhaiyu/simple-CLI-scripts-for-CC/README.md

 ## List of the scripts

+- `bashrc`.
+It should be `.bashrc`, but I wonder if it canbe shown properly on github.
+Of couse I delete something in it for it's kind of privacy.
-* `atommass.py`.
+- `atommass.py`.
 The data come from NIST.
 And I think the data are newest before 2015-4-1.
-* Coming soon.
+- Coming soon.